aiven/devportal/docs/products/kafka/howto/kafka-custom-serde-encrypt.rst

 - The algorithm is fast and efficient, making it well suited to real-time data processing use-cases

-- As the algorithm relies on a symmetric key it simplifies the key management.
+- As the algorithm relies on a symmetric key as it simplifies the key management.
 Asymmetrical algorithms require managing separate encryption/decryption keys for all the producers/consumers.

 In this example, we will simply hardcode the key.
 This should never be done in practise.
 Instead a secure vault service such as HashiVault or native cloud vendor solution should be used to manage the keys.